Parrasm4/technical_assessment_1/README.md

 2. Complete the order tests

-  - Unskip the first test in test/order-test.js, and get to work passing the tests
+  - Work on passing the tests
   - Run npm test test/order-test.js
-  - Ensure that all of the skips are removed from the test file when you push up to GitHub.
   - Before moving on to the next iteration, take time to refactor your solutions.
 Is this the best approach to solving the problem?
 Is there a different way you could make the tests pass?